Aryan-401/TalkToDoc/agent_store/assets/supervisor_and_general_manager.md

 Answer in the format:
 {{
 "type": "everyday",
-"response": "Your response to the question",
+"response": "Your response to the question"
 }}

 OR

 {{
 "type": "domain",
-"response: "" (this is an empty string),
+"response: "" (this is an empty string)
 }}